Canada’s New PR Pathway for Construction Workers – Step-by-Step Guide

 Required Fees for Canada PR Application

-The cost to apply for Canada PR varies based on the applicant’s family size and type of application.
+The cost of applying for Canadian permanent residence (PR) varies depending on the applicant’s family size and the type of application.
 Here’s a breakdown:

-You will also need to provide proof of funds to show that you can stand on your own and at the same time take care of your family when you arrive in University of Canada.
+You will also need to provide proof of funds to show that you can stand on your own and, at the same time, take care of your family when you arrive at University of Canada.
 The amount of the funds to show varies according to family size:

 How Visas Abroad Services LLP Can Help You

-Visas Abroad Services LLP located in Gaur City Mall, Noida, is one of India’s leading immigration consultants who are specifically focused on Canada immigration.
+Visas Abroad Services LLP, located in Gaur City Mall, Noida, is one of India’s leading immigration consultants, specialising in immigration services.
 Here is how they can help you if you are seeking to apply for Canadian PR through the new pathway for construction workers:

-Employed construction workers are given a great chance to become Canadian immigrants contributing to the Canadian building sector in case they decide to pursue the new Canadian PR option.
+Employed construction workers are given an excellent opportunity to become Canadian immigrants contributing to the Canadian building sector, should they decide to pursue the new Canadian PR option.
 Visas Abroad Services LLP has the expertise to assist you in the application process, and they shall ensure that you secure your Canada PR.
 Feel free to turn to them today to get the needed advice and support.

 FAQs

-1. What is the new PR pathway for construction workers?
-The Canadian government has introduced a new PR pathway for skilled construction workers to address labor shortages in the construction sector.
+- What is the new PR pathway for construction workers?
+The Canadian government has introduced a new permanent resident (PR) pathway for skilled construction workers to address labour shortages in the construction sector.

-2. Do I need a study permit for apprenticeships?
-No, under the new policy, foreign workers no longer need a study permit to enroll in apprenticeship programs.
+- Do I need a study permit for apprenticeships?
+No, under the new policy, foreign workers are no longer required to obtain a study permit to enrol in apprenticeship programs.

-3. How much proof of funds is required?
-The amount of proof of funds required depends on your family size.
+- How much proof of funds is required?
+The required evidence of funds depends on your family size.
 For a single applicant, the minimum is 12,960 CAD.

 Start your journey to Canada today with Visas Abroad Services LLP and take the first step towards a bright future in Canada!